What is a Curtain Drain? Comprehensive Guide and Benefits

 What maintenance does a curtain drain require?

-Minimal—regularly check for debris and ensure the outlet remains clear to maintain proper drainage functionality.
+Maintenance is minimal; just check for debris regularly and make sure the outlet stays clear to keep the drainage working well.

 How long does a curtain drain last?

-Typically, a curtain drain can last 10 to 30 years, depending on soil conditions and maintenance practices.
+A curtain drain usually lasts between 10 to 30 years, depending on the soil conditions and how well it’s maintained.

 What are the signs that my curtain drain is not working properly?

-Look for standing water, soggy soil, or unexpected plant growth in areas where drainage should be effective, indicating a potential blockage or failure.
+Signs of trouble include standing water, soggy soil, or unexpected plant growth in areas where drainage should be effective, which may suggest a blockage or failure.